def-gthill/kenpali/kenpali-semantics.md

 !! overlappingRestPatterns {"names": ["a", "b"]}
 ```

+A rest parameter can go between ordinary parameters with default values, with additional parameters filling in the optional parameters first _and then_ the rest parameter.

 ```
 # Multiple optional positional parameters with a rest parameter in the middle
 foo = (a, b = 1, *c, d = 2) => [a, b, c, d];